bitnet-io/bitnet-core/README.md

 be around 10-100 BIT per block.
 The rewards won't be 10,000 BIT per block but around 10-100 thus making a scarcity of BIT coins to be passed around but will keep the interest of our users to buy sell and trade coins for their own uses.
-(We might reach values of anywhere from 0.10 cents to $1.00 estimated per 1 BIT share from the Bitnet wallet where a 100 BIT shares in a users wallet would be estimated to be around $20-$80 USD)
+(We might reach values of anywhere from 0.10 cents to $1.00 estimated per 1 BIT share from the Bitnet wallet where a balance with 100 BIT shares should be valued between $20-$80 USD)
 ```